NouChanprasidh/Angular-E-Commerce-/Angular Capstone Project/README.md

 </ol>

 At the moment the User's Profile Page is under construction.
-A Screenshoot Folder is included to view Some Features.
+Using MongoDB Atlas database system.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.3.

 ## Json Server

-Run `npm run json` for a fake json server starting ,watching an retrieving data from db.json file.
+Run `npm run json` for a json server starting ,watching an retrieving data from db.json file.

 ## Development server